 Number one, I put something in the job ad that acts as an initial screen.

 For example, I ask a weird question, like their favorite fruit, or I request that they do not send a resume, but instead send a short writing sample.
 If they don’t follow that instruction, I immediately eliminate them.
-If they lack care and attention to detail at the start when they should be showing their best self, it’s not a good sign for me, and it’s an immediate rejection.
+If they lack care and attention to detail when they should be showing their best self, it’s not a good sign for me.
+It also screens people who take life too seriously.

 Number two, I make sure that they’ve worked on similar projects.